-Social media videos are everywhere and we’re all watching them.
-People watch more than 100 million hours of video per day on Facebook and over 5 billion videos are viewed on YouTube.
+Did you know people watch more than 100 million hours of video per day on Facebook and over 5 billion videos are viewed on YouTube?
 We’ve all scrolled through our Facebook feed and found ourselves captivated by a video.
-With social media videos gaining 1200x more shares than static text and images combined, video needs to be an essential part of every good marketing strategy.
+With social media videos gaining 1200x more shares than static text and images combined, video is an essential part of every good social media marketing strategy.

-As social media videos are constantly popping up on our target audiences’ newsfeed it can be hard to cut through the noise.
+However, as social media videos are constantly popping up on our target audiences’ newsfeed it can be hard to cut through the noise.
 There are millions of videos posted each day, so how do you make sure yours stands out to grab and maintain attention?
-The answer is that your social media video needs to be customized to suit each social platform.
-Although social media videos are always compelling when they’re entertaining, funny and informative, each platform has its own quirks in what works best.
+The answer is that your videos have to be customized to suit each social platform.

-In this post we’ll look at how you can optimize your social media video to make sure it performs on each channel.
-This includes tips on the length of a video, video captions, hashtags, and how to optimize your video for mobile.
+In this blog we’ll look at how you can optimize your social media videos to ensure they perform on each channel.
+Including tips on the length of a video, video captions, hashtags, and how to optimize your video for mobile.

 According to TechCrunch, Facebook's 2 billion users nearly all watch video with an average of 8 billion daily views.
 Not only that, Facebook’s algorithm gives preferential treatment to videos over content that only features text and images, meaning your videos are likely to be seen by more people.